gornostay25/TextNowSipJsPhone/README.md

 A Javascript SIP client based on [SIP.js](http://sipjs.com/).

 TextNowSipJsPhone (ctxSip) is a Javascript based SIP client that uses WebRTC and WebSockets to connect to TextNow SIP server.
 The UI is designed to be launched as a popup from within your application.
-Works well with [Kazoo](https://github.com/2600hz/kazoo) from [2600hz](http://2600hz.com)

 ## Features